dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/server-side/index.md

 });
 ```

-🚀  We'll let you handle the next two routes.
-For both of these methods, you need to get the router id that is passed in when we hit `/petitions/:id`.
-This is accessible as `req.params.id` inside each of our controller functions that had this `:id` path variable.

-For the `/sign/:petitionID`, you can likewise access `:petitionID` through `req.params.petitionID`.
-Also, because the `Petitions.addSigner()` method requires the role and the name of the signer, you can access these through `req.query.role` and `req.query.name`: inputs on a modal are stored as queries, which in urls are stored as `?name=value`.
-You also may want to use `res.redirect('petitions/req.params.petitionID')` instead of `res.render('petition', { petition })` so you don't have to pass in an entire petition object when you don't have to.
+🚀  We'll let you handle the `sign:petitionID` route.
+You need to get the id that is passed in when we hit `/petitions/:id`.
+This is accessible as `req.params.petitionID` inside each of our controller functions that had this `:petitionID` path variable.
+Also, because the `Petitions.addSigner()` method requires the role and the name of the signer, you can access these through `req.query.role` and `req.query.name`.
+Inputs on a modal are stored as queries, which in urls are stored as `?name=value`.
+You also may want to use `res.redirect('/')` at the end of the route, if you wish.

 ## Controller Continued